 When real estate changes hands, the buyer and seller may have to pay a proportionate share of some expenses at closing.
-The expenses are prorated --that is, they're divided in a way that ensures each party pays, or is credited, his fair share.
+The Consumer Financial Protection Bureau explains that real estate closing expenses are prorated – that is, they're divided in a way that ensures each party pays, or is credited, their fair share.
 Commonly prorated expenses include property tax, homeowners insurance and mortgage interest.

 Advance and Arrears Payments

 Some prorated items, such as homeowners insurance, are paid in advance.
 They're referred to as prepaid items.
 When you prepay, the amount you pay covers the cost of the product or service for the coming billing period.

 Alternatively, items, such as mortgage interest, are paid in arrears.
 With an arrears payment, the payment you make covers the amount you owe for the previous billing period.

 Property tax proration is the most common prorated expense.
 However, a buyer who takes over the seller's homeowners insurance or mortgage usually pays a prorated premium or mortgage payment as well.
 In addition, most buyers owe mortgage interest at closing.